-Pukekohe is an established rural satellite town located approximately 50 kilometres south of Auckland's city centre.
+The satellite town of Pukekohe is an established rural node located approximately 50 kilometres south of Auckland's city centre.

 It is located on the rail line and is connected to State Highway 1 and the rest of Auckland via State Highway 22.